ethereumjs/organization/docs/roadmap.rst

 The current implementation is tightly coupled to EVM as the only VM.
 Therefore part of this project is to refactor parts of ethereumjs-vm that are relevant to the VM, to make them modular enough for eWASM to be integrated.
-This refactoring is occuring hand-in-hand with the modernization effort.
+This refactoring is occurring hand-in-hand with the modernization effort.

 Timeline
 ^^^^^^^^